wsydney76/craft-contentoverview/README.md

 ### Modify Query

-Custom modules can extend the configuration by adding keys to the `sections` config array and modify the query via an
+Custom modules can extend the configuration by adding keys to the `custom` section config array and modify the query via an
 event:

 ```php